MicrosoftDocs/azure-devops-yaml-schema/task-reference/visual-studio-test-platform-installer-v1.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

 Use this task to acquire the [Microsoft test platform](https://www.nuget.org/packages/Microsoft.TestPlatform/) from nuget.org or a specified feed, and add it to the tools cache.
-The installer task satisfies the 'vstest' demand and a subsequent [Visual Studio Test task](vstest-v2.md) in a build or release pipeline can run without needing a full Visual Studio install on the agent machine.
+The installer task satisfies the `vstest` demand, and a subsequent [Visual Studio Test task](vstest-v2.md) in a build or release pipeline can run without needing a full Visual Studio install on the agent machine.

 > [!NOTE]
 >